-Probably the most commonly voiced system with issues, it can’t start, wont
+Probably the most common boat diesel engine system with issues.
+Either it can’t start, won't

-start and it will all be blamed on batteries and starter motors and so on.
+start and this will all be blamed on boat batteries and starter motors and so on.

 There are a number of factors to consider.
 Check out Part 1 about the Boat Starter Motor.
 Also read Boat Starter Motor Part 2.
 Now all about Starter Motor Maintenance in Part 3.

-The Charging System.
+The Boat Charging System.
 Most boat diesel engines rely on the boat engine charging system to recharge its own dedicated start battery.
-On most boats it relied on to charge the whole boat battery system, and in many cases the engine alternator is the centre of the boat power systems.
+On most boats it is relied on to charge the whole boat battery system.
+In many cases the engine alternator is the centre of the boat power systems.
 What could go wrong?

 The Instrumentation System.
 Normally a simple system of meters for monitoring the basics, from engine speed, oil pressure and water temperature, with associated alarms for out of tolerance conditions.